Calm turquoise lagoon at Baby Beach, Aruba · perfect for kids

 The mission kids actually beg to finish

-This is where we show our cards: we built The Secrets of San Nicolas exactly for families.
-It's a ~90-minute scavenger hunt through the Caribbean's street-art capital — kids hunt a giant painted rooster, crack a word-search built from bird murals, and race to find clues painted on real walls while the story of a town unfolds around them.
-Parents get the history; kids get the game; everyone gets the secret at the end.
-And it's $24.99 for the whole family on one phone — not per person.
+This is where we show our cards: The Secrets of San Nicolas is a brilliant family outing for crews with curious older kids, around 8 and up.
+It's a ~90-minute scavenger hunt through the Caribbean's street-art capital, kids hunt a giant painted rooster, crack a word-search built from bird murals, and race to find clues painted on real walls while the story of a town unfolds around them.
+Parents get the history; older kids get the game; everyone gets the secret at the end.
+Traveling with younger children?
+There's a quest built especially for them: Mr. Pineapple's Treasure Hunt on Palm Beach — a talking treasure hunt for ages 5–10 where a storyteller narrates every stop, every kid gets a real job, and the finale is a golden reveal plus a free smoothie at the real Pineapple Express.
+Both quests are $24.99 for the whole family on one phone, not per person.
 Pair it with Baby Beach (10 minutes away) and roti at Kamini's Kitchen, and you've built the island's best family day for under $30 of activities.

 💡 Parent logistics: pharmacies stock everything you forgot · supermarkets (Super Food, Ling & Sons) beat resort shops by half · the sun is strongest 11 AM–3 PM, plan indoor/water things then · most San Nicolas spots rest on Sundays.